MohamedTarek7/AMAN_PLUS/README.md

 it should be compatible with devices running IOS, but still not tested yet, due to lack of resources.

-### For instructions Check How-To-Use inside the app, in drawer section.
+### For instructions check How-To-Use inside the app, in drawer section.